 This view of the pragmatic aspects of language calls for recognition of the role played by cognitive capacities such as memory, attention, inference and theory of mind in language use.
-Consequently, pragmatics has been an object of study not only in linguistics but also in psychology and philosophy.
 Over the years, there has been a growing interest in the function of pragmatic aspects of language within the science of neurolinguistics.
 However, as stated by Perkins (1998, 2005a, 2005b), clinical pragmatics needs to focus on the cognitive and neurological factors in addition to more theoretical perspectives.